arif9799/arif9799/README.md

 -->

 - DS 4400: ML & Data Mining
-  - The course aimed to provide students with a comprehensive understanding of Data Science, Machine Learning and Advanced Predictive Analytics.
+  - The course aimed to provide students with a comprehensive understanding of Data Science,ML and Advanced Predictive Analytics
   - My role was integral to bridging theoretical knowledge with hands-on experience in building ML Models from scratch in Python
   - Simplified complex academic theories into simple laymen terms, translating them into tangible real-world applications
-  - Guided students through experiential learning projects to provide a practical bridge between theory and application.
+  - Guided students through experiential learning projects to provide a practical bridge between theory and application
-  - Contributed to comprehensive course coverage, ensuring a strong foundation in both theory and practice.
+  - Contributed to comprehensive course coverage, ensuring a strong foundation in both theory and practice
-  - Students gained a robust understanding of the subject, applying theoretical knowledge to real-world scenarios successfully.
+  - Students gained a robust understanding of the subject, applying theoretical knowledge to real-world scenarios successfully

 <br>
 <br>